viktor-ferenczi/performance-improvements/README.md

 ## Features (performance fixes)

 - `MySpinWait` optimization (lower CPU consumption during heavy load)
-- Suppressing useless updates during grid merge and paste (~60-70% time saving)
+- Suppressing useless updates during grid merge and paste (about twice as fast for grids with lots of conveyors)
-- Reducing CPU load of network statistics updates (saves ~0.5 constant core load)
+- Reducing CPU load of network statistics updates (saves ~50% constant load on a CPU core)

 Please see below for the technical details.